masonkatz/jambox/README.md

 configure your router to port forward to the ssh daemon inside the jambox.
 Jamboxes are more commonly known as jumpboxes.

-Strictly speaking in this setup you don't need to run the jambox container, all you really need is an ssh server on your network.

 ## Jammer

 The Jammer runs behind a firewall that you cannot control.
 It uses a combination of autossh and socat to setup a tunnel from your jambox all the way back to the docker host (not the container) ssh daemon.

+Make sure you enable sshd on your host.

 ## Architecture